|Core Rules||•||Races||•||Powers||•||Character Sheet|

 Talent in the Wrestle/Disarm skill denotes toughness and fortitude that allow a character to endure more hurt during contested skill use.
 This talent's rating shows how many points of extra toughness the characters receives that only defend against melee attacks.

 Talent in the Perception/Escape skill shows defensive habits of positioning and evading that allow a character to better focus on a single opponent at a time when dealing with an enemy group.
 This character can physically or socially position a primary opponent in between himself or herself and the non-primary opponents, so the latter have a harder time being effective.

-This talent's rating determines the maximum number of secondary targets, assuming sufficient enemies can be reached.
+This talent's rating determines the maximum number of non-primary opponents that are penalized each round.

 Talent in the Identify/Lore skill represents knowledge of herbal medicines.
-Unlike healing potions, healing herbs are effective even after some time has passed since the injury, and only herbal healing is capable of curing disease or paralysis, or speeding the healing of broken bones or mental afflictions.
+Unlike healing potions, healing herbs are effective even after an hour has passed since the cause of impairment.

 Talent in the Bargain/Wonder skill shows development of wonder so advanced that the character can perform wondrous feats of physical prowess.
 These wondrous feats allow character concepts that do not otherwise fit into the Nine Powers core rules.